 - Orzo with Butternut Squash, Spinach & Blue Cheese (substitute banana squash)

 - What it looks like: Buttercup squash is squat and round with an inedible dark green rind that has green-gray striations.
 It has firm, dense, vibrant orange flesh.
-It resembles kabocha squash, though is distinguished by a round ridge on its bottom.
+It resembles kabocha squash but can be distinguished by a round ridge on its bottom.

-- Buying and storing: Choose a squash that’s heavy for its size, with even coloring.
+- Buying and storing: Choose a squash that’s heavy for its size and has even coloring.
 Avoid squashes with blemishes, soft spots, or dull skin.
 Buttercup squash can be stored in a cool, dry place for up to three months.

 - Flavor: Buttercup squash has a sweet, creamy flavor and is considered sweeter than other winter squash varieties.